 “Is this the penny or is this the penny?” my kindergartner asked.

-I love STEM projects that only require a few item, but get a lot of thinking in.
+I love STEM projects that only require a few items, but get a lot of thinking in.
 This is one of those.
-You only need four things!!!!
+You only need four items to do this project.

 - Duplo LEGO or LEGO

-- pencil or colored pencils for the sketch and questions (colored pencils work well too)
+- Pencil for the sketch and questions (colored pencils work well too)

 - Free printable found at the end of the post